LunaSwapOrg/.github/profile/README.md

 Frontend Integration: Fully integrated with the DEX backend, allowing users to interact seamlessly with the smart contracts.
 Custom UI Modifications: Enhanced user interface for a clean, intuitive experience across devices.
 Deployed on Vercel: Live, fast, and scalable deployment for real-world testing and usage.
 Smart Contract Interaction: Integrated with Uniswap V2's automated market maker (AMM) for decentralized token swapping.

 ## 💻 Tech Stack:
+ReactTS for frontend development\
+Uniswap V2 architecture for smart contract DEX logic\
+Ethers.js for Ethereum interactions\
+Vercel for deployment\
-ReactJS for frontend development Uniswap V2 architecture for backend DEX logic Ethers.js for Ethereum interactions Vercel for deployment Base Testnet Blockchain for testing in a decentralized environment
+Base Testnet Blockchain for testing in a decentralized environment

 ## 📌 Contributions:
 Commits track every frontend modification and integration step for full transparency and version control.
 Open to suggestions, improvements, and issues.
 Feel free to fork, star, or open pull requests!